 - Diabetes eye clinic

-- Endocrinology practices in Mayo Clinic Health System
+- Community endocrinology practices in the Mayo Clinic Health System

-- Mayo Clinic's campuses in Jacksonville, Florida, or Phoenix/Scottsdale, Arizona
+- Mayo Clinic's campuses in Florida or Arizona

 Finally, the Mayo International Health Program coordinates and provides support for fellows to travel to established, underserved international sites for one month.